dgarcia-eu/ComputationalModellingSocialSystems/README.md

 [David Garcia](http://dgarcia.eu), 2022

 Welcome to the online materials for Computational Modelling of Social Systems.
 In this course, you will learn how to formulate and analyze computational models of social systems, in particular to study social interaction and the behavior of large groups of people and whole societiess.
-The course integrates content about social dynamics and analytic tools to understand the complex behavior of social systems.
+The course integrates contentz about social dynamics and analytic tools to understand the complex behavior of social systems.
 After this course, you will acquire programming skills to implement, simulate, and visualize these models.

 ## Who am I?